2018 Iowa Hawkeyes football team: At Minnesota

 The Hawkeyes spoiled the Gophers' homecoming in this high-scoring rivalry game.
 A signature play of the game came on a fake field goal trick play in which T. J. Hockenson took a lateral pass in for a touchdown which helped Iowa secure a lead going into halftime.
-The play is called "Herky" and was a New Kirk era technique that had yet to been implemented.
+The play is called "Herky" and was a New Kirk era technique that had yet to be implemented.
 The Hawks prevailed to keep Floyd of Rosedale in Iowa City for a fourth year in a row.